cds-snc/terraform-modules/S3_scan_object/README.md

 # S3\_scan\_object
-Lambda function that triggers a [ClamAV scan](https://scan-files.alpha.canada.ca) of newly created S3 objects and updates the object with the scan results.
+Trigger [ClamAV scans](https://scan-files.alpha.canada.ca) of newly created S3 objects and updates the object with the scan results.
+The S3 events are sent to an SQS queue where they are processed by the Scan Files API.

-The function is invoked by `s3:ObjectCreated:*` events.

 ## ⚠️ Notes
 - To use the default values for the following variables, your account must be part of our AWS organization: